thegetty/inventories-and-surveys/content/part-ii/chapter-11.md

 ## Data Integration {#data-integration}

 Data integration, as it relates to heritage inventories, is the process of adding or merging data from multiple sources into an inventory to publish it and provide users with a unified view of the data.
 When the same software, data structure and content (e.g., terminology), and methodological approaches are used to both collect and publish survey data, the integration process is ongoing as data is collected.
-In cases where these factors differ from those used to publish the data, data migration is necessary – a process through which data is verified and changes are made to ensure the data content and format are compatible, readable, and/or interoperable for successful integration into the software that will be used to publish it.
+If these factors differ from those used to publish the data, data migration is necessary.
+Data migration is a process through which data is verified and changes are made to ensure the data content and format are compatible, readable, and/or interoperable for successful integration into the software that will be used to publish it.

 The procedures to achieve data integration can vary in complexity and time required, depending on the amount of data and the degree of compatibility between the survey and inventory systems.
 For this reason it is strongly urged that survey planning give due attention to ensuring compatibility between field data collection and associated inventory information systems regarding software, methodologies, and terminologies to be used before survey work begins (see [chapters 7](/part-ii/chapter-7/) and [8](/part-ii/chapter-8/)).